 Understanding these different types of goals helps you create a balanced approach to achievement across various life areas.
 Each type serves a unique purpose in your personal and professional development journey.

-Objectives divide into distinct categories based on their purpose and scope.
-Primarily, three fundamental learning domains shape the structure of objectives: cognitive, psychomotor, and affective.
+We can categorize objectives based on their purpose and scope.
+Primarily, objectives fall into three fundamental learning domains: cognitive, psychomotor, and affective.

-Cognitive objectives focus on knowledge and understanding.
-These objectives range from basic recall to complex problem-solving tasks.
-For instance, when you need to demonstrate comprehension or analyze information, you're working with cognitive objectives.
+Cognitive objectives focus on developing knowledge and understanding.
+These range from simple recall of facts to complex problem-solving and critical thinking.
+Whenever you demonstrate comprehension, apply concepts, or analyze information, you're engaging with cognitive objectives.

-- Performance objectives: Track individual and team accomplishments
+- Performance objectives track individual or team accomplishments and progress.

 - Revenue generated